-Norwegian Airlines Review – 5 Reasons To Use Norwegian Air
+Norwegian Airlines Review – 5 Great Reasons to Choose Norwegian Air for Your Next Adventure

-Norwegian Airlines Review: Launched in 2013, Norwegian Air is best known as a low-cost carrier once troubled with operating challenges.
-The phrase low-cost alone may conjure up thoughts of Spirit or Allegiant and scare off some.
-For our Scandinavian trip, we took a total of 8 flights with Norwegian Air.
+Norwegian Airlines Review: Launched in 2013, Norwegian Air is best known as a low-cost carrier that once faced operational challenges.
+The phrase “low-cost” alone may conjure thoughts of Spirit or Allegiant and scare off some.
+For our Scandinavian trip, we took 8 flights with Norwegian Air.
 The experience exceeded our expectations and was hassle-free.

-And, despite rumors in May of 2021 Norwegian officially ended its bankruptcy protection status, having rid itself of most of its debt!
+And, despite rumors in May 2021, Norwegian officially ended its bankruptcy protection, having rid itself of most of its debt!

 This post may contain affiliate links.
 Please read our disclosure and privacy policy for more information.